-Some people enthusiastically set goals in January while others avoid New Year’s resolutions altogether.
-Regardless of which camp you fall into, cultural milestones like the dawn of a new decade tend to get us thinking about our priorities.
+Some people enthusiastically set goals for January 1st.
+Others avoid New Year’s resolutions like the plague.
+Regardless of which camp you fall into, cultural milestones like the dawn of a new year spur us to evaluate our lives and consider changes.

-Maybe you’re feeling the same sense of urgency; you’ve decided it’s finally time to tackle that important habit or life change you’ve been thinking about for months or years.
-Perhaps you’d like to start meditating, make time for a new passion, or spend more quality time with friends and family.
+Perhaps you’ve decided it’s finally time to tackle that bad habit or make the lifestyle modification you’ve been thinking about for years.
+Maybe you’d like to start meditating.
+Perhaps you’d like to make time for a new passion, or create a nurturing self-care routine.

-My goal is to help you find ways to reduce stress and increase the amount of joy and fulfillment you experience on a regular basis.
-Change experts tell us that our quality of life is largely influenced by our habits.
-If we want to make a meaningful change in how we live, addressing our habits is key.
+Any life change requires a change in habits and routines.
+Change experts tell us that our quality of life is largely influenced by the quality of our habits.
+If we want to make a meaningful change in how we live, we must start by examining our habits.

 Habit change experts agree that there is a powerful sequence of events governing our behavior.
 B.J.
-Fogg (Director of the Stanford Persuasive Lab), Charles Duhigg (author of The Power of Habit) and James Clear (author of Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones), all agree that habits adhere to a basic cycle.
+Fogg (Founder and Director of the Stanford Behavior Design Lab), Charles Duhigg (author of The Power of Habit) and James Clear (author of Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones), all agree that habits adhere to a basic cycle.

 Clear describes the cycle this way: First there’s a reminder or cue, a trigger that initiates the behavior.
-This is followed by the routine, the behavior itself, and then comes the reward, the benefit you gain from doing the behavior.
+This is followed by the routine, the behavior itself.
+Finally, there’s the reward, the benefit you gain from doing the behavior.

-Whether we’re aware of it or not, all habits are initiated by a cue - a trigger in our environment that puts the habit into action.
+Whether we’re aware of it or not, all habits are initiated by a cue.
+Some trigger in our environment that puts the habit into action.

-For example, certain sounds on our phone get us to perform a certain behavior (answer the phone, check our texts or Twitter feed, etc.) without us consciously thinking about it.
+For example, certain sounds on our phone get us to perform a certain behavior (check our texts, etc.).
+This often occurs without us consciously thinking about it.

-The “reward” is the end of the cycle - the benefit we ultimately seek.
-The reward of checking your texts is getting the information you need or want.
-The reward of losing weight is feeling and looking better.
+The “reward” is the end of the cycle – the benefit we ultimately seek.
+It might be getting the information you need or want from your text messages, or feeling and looking better as you lose weight.

 Routines and rewards don’t happen without an effective trigger.
 If you want to change your behavior, you must change your environment to provide regular reminders so the new routine can take root.

 Clear states that “the key to choosing a successful cue is to pick a trigger that is very specific and immediately actionable.”
-I use a special alarm tone on my phone as a cue to meditate or take relaxing breaths at key times throughout my work day.
-To encourage regular exercise, I put my workout clothes at the foot of my bed, so I put them on right away in the morning.
+For example, you could use a special ringtone on your phone to remind you to meditate or take a few deep breaths throughout the day.
+I often put my workout clothes at the foot of my bed, so I put them on right away in the morning.
 This initiates my “exercise routine”, and makes it much more likely that I’ll get to the gym.

 Habit expert Gretchen Rubin advocates the idea of “pairing”, in which the cue for a new behavior is hitched to an existing behavior.
 For example, if you wish to journal on a regular basis, place the journal and a pen next to the coffee pot you automatically head to each morning.